-- 1. AP courses are open to students in 10th, 11th and 12th grade only - 2.
-Students must have earned a 3.5 GPA or higher (with stronger consideration and emphasis placed on subject-relevant grades when/if necessary). - 3.
-Students also must meet the course-specific prerequisites. - 4.
-Students can take a maximum of two AP courses in 11th and 12th grades, and a maximum of one AP course in 10th grade. - 5.
-For any student considering AP courses beyond the maximum allowance, special permission must be obtained from the student's advisor, from all AP teachers in prospective courses, and from the HS Principal.
+- 1. AP courses are only open to students in 10th, 11th and 12th grades. - 2.
+Students must meet all of the course-specific prerequisites as outlined in the HS Program of Studies. - 3.
+Students must have earned an overall GPA of 3.5 or higher (with stronger consideration/emphasis placed on subject-relevant grades when/if necessary). - 4.
+Students can take a maximum of two AP courses in 11th and 12th grades, and a maximum of one AP course in 10th grade.
+Students who wish to take two AP courses must have earned an overall GPA of 3.8 or higher - 5.
+For any student considering AP courses beyond the maximum allowance, special permission must be obtained from the student's advisor, from all AP teachers in prospective courses, and from the HS Principal. - 6.
+AP courses are all year-long courses and, thus, cannot be dropped at the start of the second semester.
+AP add/drop is extended beyond regular add/drop in August to ensure all students are fully committed to the course.